-For each version and edition of SQL Server, you need to apply all currently-available and pushed updates (critical updates and publicly-pushed individual updates) from Windows Update.
+NOTE: For each version and edition of SQL Server, you need to apply all currently-available and pushed updates (critical updates and publicly-pushed individual updates) from Windows Update.

-For more information, review the prerequisites in the ControlPoint Installation Guide or Support Matrix.
+For more information about supported versions, see the ControlPoint Support Matrix.